 Online fitness plan pricing—how much should you charge?

 In terms of pricing your online fitness program(s), one of the easiest routes is the transactional (pay-as-you-go fitness) model.

 For this, clients pay for digital content via your Dropbox Shop storefront, as and when they want them.
 Every aspect of a particular plan or program will need to be included in the package and made available to the client as soon as they make their transaction.

 Marketing your online workout content—social media is your gateway

 With your Dropbox Shop storefront set up and your content ready to fly off the digital shelves, you’ll need to let people know it exists.

 Social media can be a powerful tool for this.
 For example, you can offer free content through social channels that act as a teaser and encourage new customers to try your service.

 Platforms such as Instagram and TikTok will enable you to build a community that brings people together around fitness goals and abilities.
 Remember to include your social media links in your Dropbox Shop seller profile!

 Hit the ground running with Dropbox Shop

-Dropbox Shop is the ideal solution to store, sell and send your digital fitness content.
-It’s easy to create your shopfront, manage your listings and monitor your sales so you can deliver effective training programmes and grow your business.
+Dropbox Shop is the ideal solution to store, sell, and send your digital fitness content.
+It’s easy to create your storefront, manage your listings, and monitor your sales so you can deliver effective training programs and grow your business.